 If you want to take advantage of automobile deductions on your business taxes, then the MileIQ application is a wise investment.

-The cost of Microsoft Office 365 small business plans will depend on which one you choose, where you purchase the plan and how many users you want to have access.
+The cost of Microsoft 365 small business plans will depend on which one you choose, where you purchase the plan and how many users you want to have access.

-There are many benefits of using Office 365 for your small business.
+There are many benefits of using Microsoft 365 for your small business.
 While it might take some time for you and your employees to get familiar with the different applications and services, you can save substantial time and money in the long-run.

 1. It’s controlled by Microsoft

-One of the main value propositions to Office 365 is that all the applications are controlled by one entity — Microsoft, a staple in the technology space.
+One of the main value propositions to Microsoft 365 is that all the applications are controlled by one entity — Microsoft, a staple in the technology space.
 They are constantly adding features and launching new applications for businesses.

 Moreover, because all the applications exist within the same suite, they interact incredibly well with each other.
 You don’t have to use additional tools or services like Zapier to connect your different applications.

 Also, unlike other business management startups, Microsoft will not suddenly disappear.
-If you build processes and workflows on Office 365, you can rest assured that they will continue to be there as long as you need them.
+If you build processes and workflows on Microsoft 365, you can rest assured that they will continue to be there as long as you need them.